Increment-Finance/peripheral-contracts/docs/src/contracts/SMRewardDistributor.sol/contract.SMRewardDistributor.md

 ### safetyModule

-The SafetyModule contract which stores the list of StakedTokens and can call `updateStakingPosition`
+The SafetyModule contract which stores the list of StakedTokens and can call `updatePosition`

 ```solidity
 ISafetyModule public safetyModule;